 Material Events Subsequent to the End of the Interim Period Not Reflected in the Financial Statements.
-This is still being finalized as of date and will be provided in the Definitive Information Statement.
+There were no material events subsequent to the end of the interim period that have not been reflected in the financial statements for the interim period.